 that its judicial authorities shall have the authority to order the seizure of suspected counterfeit or pirated goods, any related materials and implements used in the commission of the offense, any documentary evidence relevant to the offense, and any assets traceable to the infringing activity;

-that its judicial authorities shall have the authority, except in exceptional cases, to order

-the forfeiture or destruction of all counterfeit or pirated goods, and any articles consisting of a counterfeit mark; and

-the forfeiture or destruction of materials and implements that have been used in the creation of pirated or counterfeit goods.

-Each Party shall provide that forfeiture and destruction under this subparagraph shall occur without compensation of any kind to the defendant.]

-[JP/KR propose: SECTION 9quinquies
+[JP/KR/AU propose ; ASN oppose: SECTION 9quinquies

-Enforcement – In the Digital Environment]
+ENFORCEMENT IN THE DIGITAL ENVIRONMENT ]

-[JP propose: Article 9quinquies.1
+[JP/AU propose; ASN oppose: Article 9quinquies.1

-Effective action against infringement in the digital environment
+Effective Action against Infringement in the Digital Environment

-Each Party shall endeavour to ensure that enforcement procedures, to the extent set forth in Articles XX.H.2 (Enforcement - Civil Remedies) and XX.H.3 (Enforcement - Criminal Remedies), are available under its law so as to permit effective action against an act of infringement of intellectual property rights which takes place in the digital environment, including expeditious remedies to prevent infringement and remedies which constitute a deterrent to further infringements.]
+1. Each Party shall endeavour to ensure that enforcement procedures, to the extent set forth in sections 9bis (ENFORCEMENT – CIVIL REMEDIES ) and 9quater ( ENFORCEMENT – CRIMINAL REMEDIES ), are available under its law so as to permit effective action against an act of infringement of intellectual property rights which takes place in the digital environment, including expeditious remedies to prevent infringement and remedies which constitute a deterrent to further infringements.]

+[AU propose: 2.
+These procedures shall be implemented in a manner that avoids the creation of barriers to legitimate activity, including electronic commerce, and, consistent with that Party’s law, preserves fundamental principles such as freedom of expression, fair process and privacy.]

-[JP propose: Article 9quinquies.2
+[JP propose; ASN/AU oppose: Article 9quinquies.2

-Enforcement procedures to infringement of copyright or related rights over digital networks
+Enforcement Procedures to Infringement of Copyright or Related Rights over Digital Networks

-Further to paragraph 1, each Party’s enforcement procedures shall endeavor to apply to infringement of copyright or related rights over digital networks, which may include the unlawful use of means of widespread distribution for infringing purposes.
-These procedures shall be implemented in a manner that avoids the creation of barriers to legitimate activity, including electronic commerce, and, consistent with that Party’s law, preserves fundamental principles such as freedom of expression, fair process, and privacy.
+Further to Article 9quinquies 1, each Party’s enforcement procedures shall endeavor to apply to infringement of copyright or related rights over digital networks, which may include the unlawful use of means of widespread distribution for infringing purposes.
+These procedures shall be implemented in a manner that avoids the creation of barriers to legitimate activity, including electronic commerce, and, consistent with that Party’s law, preserves fundamental principles such as freedom of expression, fair process, and privacy.]

-Note: For instance, without prejudice to a Party’s law, adopting or maintaining a regime providing for limitations on the liability of, or on the remedies available against, online service providers while preserving the legitimate interests of right holder.]

-[KR propose; JP oppose : Article 9quinquies.3
+[KR propose; JP/ASN/AU oppose : Article 9quinquies.3